 Brands: Similar to other hotel groups of this size, Choice has a large number of brands with a total of 10!
-The brands with the highest brand awareness (around 90%) are the biggest by properties: Comfort Inn/Suites, Quality Inn (mid-scale) and Econolodge (budget) make up over 75% of all the hotels.
+The biggest brands are midscale Comfort Inn/Suites (2,202 hotels) and Quality Inn (1,795) and the budget Econolodge (936), making up over make up over 75% of all the hotels.
 These are also the brands you are most likely to find abroad.
 Comfort Inn/Suites has a high percentage of new-built hotels, making them more reliable (and more interesting to me as traveler).
 Quality Inn and Econolodge rely mostly on the conversion of existing hotels, resulting often in less consistency across different properties.
+As Choice is trying to get more consistency in the brands, some hotels are either terminated or rebranded – it’s telling that many seem to be “downgraded” from Comfort Inn to Quality Inn.
 The same is true for the most upscale brand, Ascend Collection.
 The two extended stay brands, MainStay Suites and Sleep Inn, are all new-built hotels, allowing for a more consistent experience.

 Price: Choice Hotels is focused on the budget and midscale segments of the market, with less than 3% of hotels categorized as upscale and no luxury hotels.
-Almost one quarter of the hotels are in the budget category and three quarters in the midscale segment, although many of them are at the very bottom of that price range.
-So, while Quality Inn is positioned as midscale, you’ll find a lot of motels with exterior corridors in 2nd or 3rd tier cities and towns that will feel very much like a budget hotel.
+Almost one quarter of the hotels are in the budget category, like Econolodge with an Average Daily Rate (ADR) of $61 or Rodeway Inn (ADR $63).
+Three quarters of the hotels belong to the midscale segment, although many of them are at the very bottom of that price range.
+Quality Inn has an ADR of $78, while Comfort Inn (ADR $93) is slightly higher positioned.
+In either case, you’ll find a lot of motels with exterior corridors in 2nd or 3rd tier cities and towns that will feel very much like a budget hotel.